AlfrescoArchive/alfresco-demo-data/README.md

 - Beans for standard import are authomatically loaded before the dynamic ones regardless of the order on the xml context file, no way to change this behaviour at the moment

 #### Export Data
-To export authorities or RM-Sites the demo-data amp should be used in your Alfresco instance.
+To export authorities or RM-Sites the **alfresco-demo-data-export-repo-amp** AMP should be used in your Alfresco instance.
-***IMPORTANT: before applying it remove all the existing Sites and Authorities from the AMP otherwise they will be loaded at bootstrap.***

 #### More about the Authorities Exporter
 The url of the webscript is: